 This program is a major collaboration between Shanghai Jiao Tong University (SJTU), one of the leading universities in China, and National University of Singapore (NUS).
 This is supported under the Campus for Research Excellence and Technological Enterprise (CREATE) framework to study sustainable solutions for coupled problems targeted at stressed megacities, and serve as inputs for strategic policy making and near real-time environmental monitoring and response.

-E2S2, hosted under NUS Environmental Research Institute, aims to develop a platform to facilitate the understanding, design, and implementation of infrastructure and sustainability solutions for coupled problems in future cities.
-It will start with two sites of different sizes and complexities, in this case a megacity like Shanghai and a land-scarce city like Singapore.
+- E2S2, hosted under NUS Environmental Research Institute (NERI), aims to develop a platform to facilitate the understanding, design, and implementation of infrastructure and sustainability solutions for coupled problems in future cities.
+It started with two sites of different sizes and complexities, in this case a megacity like Shanghai and a land-scarce city like Singapore.
 It also proposes to develop capabilities needed in solving coupled problems characteristic of complex city systems.
 These include sensing, modeling, data mining, systems modeling, carefully designed test bedding systems and adaption, and scalability of coupled solutions to a variety of environments.
 This will then allow us to adapt solutions to other cities with different complexities and sizes based on a calibrated modeling platform and through subsequent smaller-scale test-bedding.